dnlzrgz/housaku/README.md

 - Web UI.
 - Modern TUI.
 - Easy-to-use CLI.
+- Theming (only for the TUI).
 - Relevant results powered by the BM25 algorithm.
 - Automatically updates files that had been modified since the last indexing session.

-> Support for other file formats like ODT is coming.
+> Support for additional file formats, such as ODT, is coming soon.

 ## Technologies used